lykioanna/Selenium-GooglePassTest/README.md

 Script:
 Ask for the Google website and checks if it is the site we want.
-The script manage the test compare with the title of the webpage.
+The script completes the test, comparing with the title of the webpage.